Finding A Job After Criminal Conviction

 Completing a prison term or paying a fine can be just part of the price of a criminal conviction.
 The conviction can also affect post-conviction employment opportunities, but some employers are willing to give those with criminal records chances in appropriate circumstances.
 One job — any job — can be the first step toward rebuilding a career and a life.
 A lawyer can talk to you about various options and offer advice on planning for your future.

-Call William M. Butler, Jr at (502) 237-0871 today, or contact him via email or text to schedule your initial confidential consultation.
-For more information, please see his Case Results and Testimonials.
+Be proactive, call William M. Butler, Jr at 502-582-2020 today, or contact him via email or text to schedule your initial confidential consultation.
+For over 35 years, he has skillfully helped thousands of clients, compiling an impressive record of positive results, and he can help you too.

 YOUR CRIMINAL DEFENSE LAWYER